 The U.S. representative is amplifying the chorus supporting Black women’s physical and mental well-being.
 In October Clarke introduced a resolution to add Black Women’s Health Week to the National Health Observances roster.

-Courtesy of office of Congresswomen Yvette D. Clarke
+Yvette D. Clarke

 At a 2017 Congressional Black Caucus Foundation event, Coleman helped to highlight a poster series for the Do You Know My Name campaign featuring some of the Black women and girls who died in police custody or went missing.
 The longtime lawmaker continues to address a sad reality: When minority groups lack representation in the media, their stories are often written by others or remain untold altogether.